 Occasionally you work long hours, particularly within the private sector.

-You need a degree or postgraduate qualification which is recognised by the Landscape Institute.
+You need a degree (SCQF Levels 9-10) or postgraduate (SCQF Level 11) qualification which is recognised by the Landscape Institute.

 The University of Edinburgh offers the only degree course in Scotland.
 For entry to MA Hons Landscape Architecture, you need 4 Highers at ABBB (first sitting) or 4-5 Highers at AABB to ABBBB, plus English and Maths or an approved science subject at National 5.